learningequality/kolibri-docs/docs/learn.rst

 Lessons
 ^^^^^^^

-Your teacher or coach may prepare a *lesson* (|lessons| icon), a recommended set of learning materials for you or your class to view.
+Your teacher or coach may prepare a |lesson| *lesson*, a recommended set of learning materials for you or your class to view.
 You may have more than one lesson available at the time in the **Classes** tab, below the **Lessons** heading.

 Click on a lesson title to open its materials, and follow the indications of your teachers or coaches on how to use them.